robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-animals are engaged in different behaviours, including traveling, interacting, or foraging (Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).
+animals are engaged in different behaviours, including traveling, interacting, or foraging (Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g.
+<span class="citeproc-not-found" data-reference-id="Smith_Aguilar_2019">**???**</span>).

 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome previous limitations (Hughey et al. 2018).
-Biologging and wildlife tracking technology has advanced to the point where relocations can be programmed to occur as frequently as each second (Börger 2016), a practice which has been applied to questions of collective movement (e.g Strandburg-Peskin et al. 2015).
-Meanwhile, remote sensing technology, including unmanned aerial vehicles and satellites, can be used to track the fine-scale movements of groups over large distances and time scales (Torney et al. 2019).
+Biologging and wildlife tracking technology has advanced to the point where relocations can be programmed to occur as frequently as each second (<span class="citeproc-not-found" data-reference-id="Börger_2016">**???**</span>), a practice which has been applied to questions of collective movement (e.g Strandburg-Peshkin et al. 2015).
+Meanwhile, remote sensing technology, including unmanned aerial vehicles and satellites, can be used to track the fine-scale movements of groups over large distances and time scales (Torney et al. 2018).
 Using technology to infer behaviour has therefore become standard operating procedure for many species in many systems.
 Our ability to collect and process remotely sensed data and infer social processes based on animal movement provides an opportunity to use multilayer social network analysis to answer complex questions about animal socioecology.

+Given the existing framework for constructing multilayer networks from behavioural layers (e.g.
+<span class="citeproc-not-found" data-reference-id="Smith_Aguilar_2019">**???**</span>),
-Given the existing framework for constructing multilayer networks from behavioural layers (e.g. Smith-Aguilar et al. 2019), monolayer networks that explicity quantify movement paramters could be itnegrated.
-For example, edges could represent measures of dyadic or collective movement based on dynamic interaction metrics (Long et al. 2014).
-Integrating movement layers with habitat-specific social association layers could further shed light on the role of movement as a driver of the social and spatial environments an individual experiences
-(<span class="citeproc-not-found" data-reference-id="Webber_2018">**???**</span>).
+monolayer networks that explicity quantify movement paramters could be itnegrated.
+For example, edges could represent measures of dyadic or collective movement based on dynamic interaction metrics (Long et al.
+2014).
+Integrating movement layers with habitat-specific social association layers could further shed light on the role of movement as a driver of the social and spatial environments an individual experiences (<span class="citeproc-not-found" data-reference-id="Webber_2018">**???**</span>).
 In our case study, we generated multilayer networks based on habitat-specific monolayers.
 Coordinated movement of dyads, or groups,